October 31, 1896– Ethel Waters:

 “Only those who are being burned know what fire is like.”

-When doing research for #BornThisDay, I have been struck by the cruelty, contempt and challenges that were foisted on minority artists and performers in the past century.
+When doing research for #BornThisDay, I have been struck by the cruelty, contempt and challenges that were foisted on minority artists and performers in the past 150 years.
 That their work should be adored and rewarded, but the artist would still need to enter a theatre or hotel by the backdoor makes their stories especially painful.
 That these amazing performers persevered and gave us so much is a testament to the power of their art.

 “I never was a child.
 I never was cuddled, or liked, or understood by my family.”

 Waters was a singer, dancer, actor, and an evangelist.
-She was never confined to a single identity.
-As a singer, she played with styles, doing what was called “race music”, while also doing white standards and show tunes.
+She was never simply confined to a single identity.
+As a singer, she played with styles, doing what was called “race music”, while also doing standards and show tunes.

 Waters was a street kid with the high aspiration to become a lady’s maid.
 Instead, she found herself working in Black Vaudeville.
 She was billed as “Sweet Mama Stringbean” because of her tall, lean stature.
 Her signature tune was St. Louis Blues.
-Waters performed the popular tune in a softer, subtler style than her rivals, Ma Rainey and Bessie Smith.
+Waters performed that popular tune in a softer, subtler style than her rivals, Ma Rainey and Bessie Smith.

-In the 1920s, Waters was booked in the better paying white Vaudeville theatres, and she became one of the most celebrated and best paid entertainers of the era.
-At Harlem’s Cotton Club, she introduced Harold Arlen’s great ballad Stormy Weather, composed by Arlen just for her.
+In the 1920s, Waters was booked in the better paying white vaudeville theatres, and she became one of the most celebrated and best paid entertainers of the era.
+At Harlem’s Cotton Club, she introduced Harold Arlen‘s great ballad Stormy Weather, composed by Arlen just for her.
 Waters:

 “I was singing the story of my misery and confusion, the story of the wrongs and outrages done to me by people I had loved and trusted.”

 Irving Berlin wrote Supper Time, a song about a lynching, especially for Waters.
+I hope to God, that our decomposing pumpkin of a president doesn’t use it at his Nuremberg rallies.

 She had a huge hit on Broadway in the all-black musical Cabin In The Sky (1940) with songs by Vernon Duke and John La Touche.
 It had a smart, witty script, which showed its black characters with rare dignity.
-It was made into a film in 1943, produced by Arthur Freed and directed by Vincente Minnelli, with Waters repeating her Broadway role, joined by Lena Horne and Louis Armstrong.
+It was made into a film in 1943, produced by Arthur Freed, directed by Vincente Minnelli, with Waters repeating her Broadway role, joined by Lena Horne and Louis Armstrong.
 It was a huge box-office hit and was nominated for an Academy Award for Best Original Song for Happiness Is A Thing Called Joe, composed by Arlen, with lyrics by Yip Harburg and sung by Waters in the the film.

 Waters didn’t just do musicals.
-As an actor in projects like the stage and screen versions of The Member Of The Wedding (1950), adapted from the novel by gay writer Carson McCullers herself, Waters gave those traditional “mammy” roles real edge and depth.
+As an actor in projects like the stage and screen versions of The Member Of The Wedding (1950), adapted from the novel by gay writer Carson McCullers herself, Waters gave one of those traditional “mammy” roles real edge and depth.

 Waters’ life was as diverse as her talents.
-She was a Catholic who would swear like a sailor.
+She was a devout Catholic who would swear like a sailor.
 She was a lesbian whose loud fights with her lovers made the more proper lesbians, like singer Alberta Hunter, label her a disgrace to their tribe.
 She was a gentle soul with a terrible temper.

 “My life ain’t stormy no more.”